 Vegetables feed you.
 Flowers support the system.

 Marigolds and nasturtiums can help deter certain pests.
 Zinnias attract pollinators.
-Basil flowers draw beneficial insects that support the overall garden.
+Basil flowers attract beneficial insects that support the overall garden.

 Flowers also create structure and colour once the planting season arrives.
 If you are preparing your home for a late May or early June listing, early-started annuals can quickly boost curb appeal.

-For now, the focus is on the trays on the table.
+For now, while there is still snow on the ground, or frosty mornings, the focus is on the trays on the table.

 Looking Beyond Standard Varieties

-There is also renewed interest in older, heritage vegetable varieties.
+People also show renewed interest in older heritage vegetable varieties.
 Many gardeners are moving beyond standard commercial hybrids and looking for open-pollinated strains that were common decades ago.

 Carrots were originally purple, white, or yellow before orange became the dominant colour.
 Tomatoes once existed in dozens of regional strains adapted to specific climates.
-Beans, peas, and lettuce varieties were often selected for flavour rather than uniform shipping durability.
+Growers often selected beans, peas, and lettuce varieties for flavour over uniform shipping durability.

 Growing from seed gives you access to those options.